alt

 Why a distributed team?

-A distributed team is the one that is spread across different cities and time zones around the globe, so if you work for a company where most of the people you interact with are not near each other, you’re in a distributed team.
+A distributed team is one that is spread across different cities and time zones around the globe, so if you work for a company where most of the people you interact with are not near each other, you’re in a distributed team.
 On the other hand, the term remote is used to describe teams that have the majority of their employees in the same country/office, and some minority as a remote team somewhere else.
 So, let’s say that you work remotely for a company but the rest of your team still goes to the same office and lives in the same country – this means you’re not on a distributed team.

 Apart from the difference between these two terms, we also want to highlight how the connotation of “remote” usually means “distant”, or that it has very little connection with or relationship to something.